highfidelity/hifi_tests/tests/content/entity/zone/ambientLightInheritance/test.md

  - I5
  - I7
 ## Graphics Cards
-Run the test on each of the following Graphics Cards
+Run the test on graphics cards from each of the following vendors
  - Nvidia
  - AMD
 ## Steps